DrK-Lo/lotterhoslabprotocols/notebook/2021-04-27_labCleanupPlan.md

 ## Bench / Hood
 - thorough cleanup of lab benches and wash of plastics
-- label with red tape expired kits and old solutions (> 5 years old)
+- [x] label with red tape expired kits and old solutions (> 5 years old)

 ## Freezers and Fridge
 - Make sure all boxes in -80C freezer are organized and labeled and in freezer database.
-  - make a freezer map (we need a posterboard)
+  - make a freezer map
   - Is there still Hughes Lab stuff in the freezer?
-  - check that the grate on the bottom is clean and dust-free
+  - [x] check that the grate on the bottom is clean and dust-free
-- -20C and fridge needs to be cleaned up
+- [x] -20C and fridge needs to be cleaned up and defrosted

 ## Protocols page
 - go through the protocols and update anything